The Google Dance

 How often is there Google dance?

-Before 2003, Google dance happens every 36 days or 10 times in a year, and it lasts from three to five days.
+Before 2003, Google dance happens every 36 days or 10 times a year, and it lasts from three to five days.
 Nowadays, however, Google updates its index every week and the process does not last as long.
 Usually, the movement occurs on Mondays and features minor algorithm and index updates.

 Because Google’s bot is always finding and running new materials, there will be minor changes in the rankings almost every month.
 The bot also deletes websites that are no longer updated or inexistent from the index.
 Then, it revisits all other websites to figure out how many sites are linked to it, how many it links out to, and how valuable the links are.